-On view from October 15 until November 15 Moments in a Stream: An Afterimage of Park Avenue by Ewerdt Hilgemann, with photographs by Clara von Aich at the William Holman Gallery.
+On view from October 15 until November 15 An Afterimage of Park Avenue by Ewerdt Hilgemann, with photographs by Clara von Aich at the William Holman Gallery

 Moments in a Stream features the metal “implosion” sculptures of German artist Ewerdt Hilgemann.
 These implosions are made by internal pressure created when air is vacuumed out of the original steel cubes – collapsing the steel into lyrical, dancing shapes.
 This upcoming show coincides with the display of seven of Hilgemann’s monumental sculptures along Park Avenue, which were created using the same methods.
 Our exhibition will include preparatory model works as well as several brand new steel implosions.
 Moments in a Stream is on view from from October 15 – November 15, 2014